How to Start an LLC in New Mexico? (Complete Guide)

 A man in the middle of a New Mexico LLC formation

-• The name should be unique and not in use by any other entity registered in New Mexico
+• The name must be unique — no other entity registered in New Mexico can be using it.

 A consultation between an agent and client

-Every New Mexico LLC has to appoint a registered agent service.
+Every New Mexico LLC needs a registered agent — no exceptions.

-A reliable registered agent must have a physical address in New Mexico and be available during normal business hours.
+Your registered agent must have a physical street address in New Mexico and be available during standard business hours.
+A P.O. box won't cut it.

-New Mexico registered agents must sign a service agreement with your LLC.
+New Mexico registered agents must sign a service agreement with your LLC before you file.

 This document states that the registered agent agrees to accept legal papers on behalf of your company.